 In July 2012 I published my ebook, Music For Geeks and Nerds.
 I earned about $6,000 in profit in the first seven days and more than $10,000 in one year.
-It’s not nearly as much as someone like Nathan Barry is doing, but it’s reportedly more than what I could make with traditional publishing.
+It’s not nearly as much as some people are doing, but it’s reportedly more than what I could make with traditional publishing.
 It’s my first profitable product and I’ve learned a lot from publishing it.
 I hope this post will be a useful datapoint to anyone interested in self-publishing their own book.

 Validating the Idea

 I had the idea of a book to use programming to teach music for a long time.
 To see if people were interested I presented the tutorial Making and understanding music with Python and a little bit of Math at a Python conference.
 I had no idea if people were going to subscribe to the tutorial, but in the end I had a great time teaching it and since I received good feedback I decided to go ahead and write the book.
 Validation is an important step because nobody likes to work on something for hundred hours only to discover that nobody wants it.

 I sell the book on my own website and on Amazon (both Kindle and paper).
 On my site I use e-junkie (with PayPal) and Gumroad for payment processing.
 At the time I didn’t know what to expect, so I went with both.
 Today I would use Gumroad only.
 This article by Sacha Greif comparing payment processors was very useful.
 To this day I get most of my sales from PayPal, but I’m pretty sure it’s because the big button links to the e-junkie cart:

 I’ve been meaning to ditch PayPal and use only Gumroad, but I never got around it.

 The percentage of sales in the first week were: 75% from e-junkie, 15% from Gumroad, and 10% from Amazon.
 Today it’s almost 50–50 between e-junkie and Amazon.